ga4gh/vrs/docs/source/terms_and_model.rst

 references to named genomic features (e.g., chromosomal bands, genes, exons) as proxies for the Locations on an implied reference sequence.

-**Computational Definition**

-The `Location` abstract class refers to position of a contiguous segment of a biological sequence.
 The most common and concrete Location is a :ref:`SequenceLocation`, i.e., a Location based on a named sequence and an Interval on that sequence.
+Another common Location is a :ref:`ChromosomeLocation`, specifying a location from cytogenetic coordinates of stained metaphase chromosomes.
 Additional :ref:`planned-locations` may also be conceptual or symbolic locations, such as a cytoband region or a gene.
 Any of these may be used as the Location for Variation.

+**Computational Definition**

+A position of a contiguous segment of a biological sequence.

 **Implementation Guidance**